 - Answer Section B in the script book; - Answer Section C on the question paper; - Put 1 question paper and 1 script book (unless indicated otherwise in the rubric) and/or MCQ/EMQ card on each desk. - Make sure that you place on each desk the same MCQ or EMQ cards for candidates taking the same examination, and the right cards are for the right module, for example, ensure the cards from the school PSYC are not given to the examination from the school SOEE etc. - Put a sheet of graph paper on the desks when the rubric indicates so.
 The graph paper should have already been packed in a separate envelope for the examination. - If the rubric requires multiple script books and these have not been provided, you must contact the sub-office and request the correct amount of the cream script books.
 Before you contact the sub-office work out the total number you need by multiplying the number of candidates by the number of script books required per candidate. - Place a treasury tag on each of these desks so that the candidates can fasten them together at the end of the examination. - All examination materials must be put face up and side by side on each desk. - Place 1 plastic bag on each desk.
-This is for candidates to keep their mobile phone and other electric gadgets (such as smart watches and blue tooth devices) in during examinations.
-The bags need to collected in and returned to the sub-office at the end of each examination for all venues except for the 6 large venues: Sports Hall 1, Sports Hall 2, Great Hall, UG09, Gateway Main and Gateway Upstairs.
-For these venues, only collect them in after the last examination each day. - If appropriate, place 1 headphone on each desk if there is an envelope with headphones inside and the seat numbers are written on the envelope. - For venues with motion sensor lights, ensure that you have switched the lights to manual control with the instructions on the front desk.
+This is for candidates to keep their mobile phone and other electric gadgets in during examinations.
+The bags need to collected in and returned to the sub-office at the end of each examination for all venues except for the 4 large venues: Sports Hall 1, Sports Hall 2, Great Hall and UG09.
+For these 4 venues, only collect them in at the end of the day after the last examination. - If appropriate, place 1 headphone on each desk if there is an envelope with headphones inside and the seat numbers are written on the envelope. - For venues with motion sensor lights, ensure that you have switched the lights to manual control with the instructions on the front desk.